 One attractive feature to exercising after eating is that you can prevent the glucose/insulin spike.
 Without the glucose/insulin spike we can help to prevent our fat cells from growing.

-While there are not much data on this intriguing approach in humans, very recent studies in rats suggest that exercising after eating can have a powerful weight loss effect.
-Not only did the rats who exercised after eating lose weight but they also gained more muscle mass.
+While there is not much data on this approach in humans, recent studies in rats suggest that exercising after eating can have a powerful weight loss effect.
+Not only did the animals who exercised after eating lose weight but they also gained more muscle mass.
 Could exercising after we eat grow our muscles rather than our bellies?

 Certainly, exercising or going for a walk after eating is not a license to eat whatever you want.
 Unfortunately, it just does not work that way.
 You simply cannot out train a bad diet.
 In the end, for most people a bad diet will eventually wreck your health, regardless of how much you exercise, just like it did to me.